Equality for Girls & Women

 The failure to root out prejudice against girls and women is one of the major barriers to progress and prosperity.
 Gender discrimination also breaches international human rights agreements and domestic laws in most countries.

 There are signs of progress.
 During the lifetimes of the Elders, in almost every society and in every area, women are breaking down the barriers which have held them and their daughters back for so long.
-Gender equality is increasingly understood to be a major policy priority for governments worldwide, and its realisation is one of the eight Millennium Development Goals.
+Gender equality is increasingly understood to be a major policy priority for governments worldwide, and its realisation is one of the Sustainable Development Goals.

 The Elders are totally committed to supporting equality for men and women, girls and boys, in all aspects of life.